PAIGE BARTHOLOMEW

 How "Big Box" Therapy Mills Cut Costs - and What That Means for You:

-Better Help, and other similar companies typically don't take in-network insurance either.
-However, the rates are generally lower than "the going rate" for your area.
-Many large therapy companies stay profitable leaving the provider to absorb the financial strain while the company pockets the profits.
+The large therapy companies stay profitable leaving the provider to absorb the financial strain while the company pockets the profits.
 The big companies usually take a monthly contract from you, requiring that you pay for an entire month of therapy upfront - non-refundable.
 Sessions are 50 minutes in length, (average but inadequate in my mind).
 You will usually pay around $360 - $425 per month for companies like Better Help.
-It CAN BE cheaper - but there are drawbacks to your service.
+It CAN BE cheaper - but there are drawbacks to the quality of service.
 For instance, I hear reports of people losing counselors due to high turnover rates as often as once a month.
 It can be hard to build a trusting relationship with someone you like - much less a relationship that leads to good therapeutic outcomes with that much turnover.
+I've also had reports that the counselors seemed less interested, tired, and less creative - presumably because of overflowing caseloads.

 What is the "Going Rate" for Private Pay Therapists?